Here you’ll find lots of helpful information on when to introduce your baby to solid foods and tips to make it easier, and what baby-led weaning is.

 Introducing your baby to their first foods is an important time in your baby’s life and can be lots of fun.
-Experts agree you should start giving your baby their first solids when they are around six months old (NHS Choices, 2018).
-A baby’s digestive system needs time to develop so that it can cope with solid foods (Hamosh and Hamosh, 1999).
+Health professionals agree you should start giving your baby their first solids when they are around six months old (NHS, 2019a).
+A baby’s digestive system needs time to develop so that it can cope with solid foods (UNICEF, no date).

 When should my baby try their first foods?

 Your baby should only need breastmilk or formula milk for the first six months of their life.
-Experts say that introducing food too early has no advantages.
-It may even increase the risk of your baby getting an infection or illness (Grummer-Strawn et al, 2008; First steps nutrition, 2017).
+Experts say that introducing solid food earlier than this has no advantages.
+It may even increase the risk of your baby getting an infection or illness (UNICEF, no date; First Steps Nutrition Trust, 2020).

-Waiting until your baby is six months before you introduce solids also means they will be more likely to be able to feed themselves (Rapley and Murkett, 2010).
-At this age your baby will also be able to manage foods in their mouth and swallow properly, which reduces the risk of choking (Rapley and Murkett, 2010).
+Waiting until your baby is six months old before you introduce solids also means they'll be more likely to be able to feed themselves (Rapley and Murkett, 2010; Brown, 2017).
+At this age, your baby will also be able to manage foods in their mouth and swallow properly, which reduces the risk of choking (Rapley and Murkett, 2010).
 Babies don’t produce all the enzymes needed to digest food thoroughly until they are about one year old (Naylor and Morrow, 2001; Brown and Lee, 2013).

 How do I know if my baby is ready for solids?